What To Wear Under A Bandage Dress

 Best Body Shaper Options

-Susan Orlean once said, "I remember thinking that a girdle was barbaric, and that never in a million years would I treat myself like a sleeping bag being shoved into a stuff sack.
+Susan Orlean once said, "I remember thinking that a girdle was primitive and that never in a million years would I treat myself like a sleeping bag shoved into a stuff sack.
 Never!
 Instead, I would run marathons and work out and be in perfect shape and reject the tyranny of the girdle forever."

 The truth of the matter is that most of us cannot reject a little bit of help.
 So we search for the best body shapers for our body type.
 It can be a long and tiresome search.